DesignedSimplicity/MetaGraffiti/README.md

 ![MetaGraffiti](https://raw.githubusercontent.com/DesignedSimplicity/MetaGraffiti/master/Documentation/MetaGraffiti.png)

-# 4th dimensional repository to record moments of space and time
+## 4th dimensional repository to record moments of space and time

-**A software development framework to process geographic and topographic data for map building and visualizations**
+**MetaGraffiti is a software development framework to process geographic and topographic data for map building and visualizations**

 ## Implementation